The Library’s Mission

 11. Genealogy and Local History

 Copies of local history books on Northampton and other local towns are acquired for the circulating collection while in print.
-The circulating collection also contains historical interpretations and narratives of local history that do not fall within the domain of quick reference.
+The circulating collection also contains historical interpretations and narratives of local history.
 Basic genealogical handbooks are acquired for the circulating collections.
 Local history and genealogy are covered at the research level in the Hampshire Room for Local History.

 12. Documents/Special Collections